MicrosoftDocs/fabric-docs/docs/extensions/extensibility-overview.md

 #### Frontend (FE)

-The frontend serves as the base of the user experience (UX) and behavior. operating within an iframe in the Fabric portal.
-And provides the Fabric partner with a specific user interface experience, including an item editor.
+The frontend serves as the base of the user experience (UX) and behavior, operating within an iframe in the Fabric portal, and provides the Fabric partner with a specific user interface experience, including an item editor.
 The extension client SDK equips the necessary interfaces, APIs, and bootstrap functions to transform a regular web app into a Micro Frontend web app that operates seamlessly within the Fabric portal.

 #### Backend (BE)